The Most Reliable Mobile Internet Option - Redundancy

-- Exceeding your high-speed data cap and being subject to network management or hard throttling.
+- Exceeding your high-speed premium data cap and being subject to network management or hard throttling.

 - Equipment failures- including a swollen battery, a SIM card going bad, warranty issue, bad power supply, faulty cable, or just general technology gremlins.

 - Your equipment gets damaged by falling off a counter, water gets spilled on it, you run over it, it overheats, you toss it overboard in frustration, or a random T-Rex eats it.

 - Bad firmware pushed by a device manufacturer renders your equipment non-functional or unreliable.

 - Can't get a clear line of sight to tower/satellite/access point - or perhaps you started with one and a huge RV pulls in right next to you, blocking it.

 - The billing method for your data plan fails, and your carrier cuts off service.

-- You forget to check for best practices (we list best practices for all of the now-retired unicorn type data plans on the resource center, here: pUDP, gUDP, Mobley) in preserving a sweet unlimited data plan and make a mistake that results in losing that plan.
+- You forget to check for best practices (we list best practices for all of the now-retired unicorn type data plans on the resource center, here: pUDP, gUDP, Mobley) for preserving a sweet unlimited data plan and make a mistake that results in losing that plan.

 - You use a 3rd party unlimited reseller plan that gets yanked overnight.